randomseed-io/bankster/CONTRACTS.md

   - if there is *no* `Money` argument, behaves 1:1 like `clojure.core`,
   - if there is any `Money` argument, it "taints" the operation and switches to Bankster semantics.
+  - this layer is intentionally polymorphic; boxed math warnings are suppressed in that namespace to keep build output clean.

 ## 5. Recommendations and pitfalls (practical)